 - Therefore, I suggest mixing in a tablespoon or two of additional pesto to re-moisten the pasta before reheating.
 If you don't have extra pesto, just sprinkle a little bit of water over the leftover pasta instead.

 - Tuna pesto pasta also freezes well, and will keep for 2 - 3 months in the freezer if stored in a sealed airtight container or freezer bag.
-The tomatoes do lose some of their integrity when thawed, so if you don't like that, you can prepare the pasta without tomatoes, and add them in fresh after thawing.
+But, just know that the tomatoes lose some of their integrity when thawed.
+So, if you don't like that, you can prepare the pasta without tomatoes, and add them in fresh after thawing.

 Recipe FAQs